devflowinc/trieve-py-client/docs/ChunkApi.md

 Create or Upsert Chunk or Chunks

 Create or Upsert Chunk or Chunks  Create a new chunk.
 If the chunk has the same tracking_id as an existing chunk, the request will fail.
 Once a chunk is created, it can be searched for using the search endpoint.
+If uploading in bulk, the maximum amount of chunks that can be uploaded at once is 120 chunks.

 ### Example